-- Build trust through quality engagement and open and ongoing interactions with stakeholders, including affected landowners, community groups and government authorities; and by providing clear and up-to-date information and accessible channels to provide feedback. - Build credibility by forging consistent connections with local councils, business and industry groups, and affected landowners, with a focus on responsive engagement practices.
-Credibility is also built by fostering and delivering on community benefits and opportunities, including sponsorship opportunities and capability and skills workshops. - Build visibility by building a predominantly regionally based engagement team that is responsive to the needs of the community where they work and live; and by playing and active role in supporting local newspapers and business, and regional community events as well as broader industry conferences.
+- ▶ Build trust through quality engagement and open and ongoing interactions with stakeholders, including affected landowners, community groups and government authorities; and by providing clear and up-to-date information and accessible channels to provide feedback. - Build credibility by forging consistent connections with local councils, business and industry groups, and affected landowners, with a focus on responsive engagement practices.
+Credibility is also built by fostering and delivering on community benefits and opportunities, including sponsorship opportunities and capability and skills workshops. - ▶ Build visibility by building a predominantly regionally based engagement team that is responsive to the needs of the community where they work and live; being available to the community and by playing an active role in supporting local businesses, and regional community events as well as broader industry conferences.

-The engagement approach is founded on the following principles
+The engagement approach is founded on the following principles:

-- ▶ Timing ensure regular engagement throughout the project lifecycle. - Inclusivity demonstrate an understanding for the regional context and ensure all stakeholders are provided with open and accessible engagement opportunities. - ▶ Transparency encourage a diverse range of views and opinions and ensure that this feedback is accurately captured and considered throughout the project lifecycle. - ▶ Equitability ensure relevant groups are included in the conversation with recognition of those voices that may not often be readily heard.
-This may include traditional owners, people with disabilities, youth and the elderly. - ▶ Accessibility encourage engagement and participation of different socio-economic groups in the community.

-- Materiality focus on identifying and addressing the issues that matter most to stakeholders. - Responsiveness demonstrate how engagement has influenced project considerations or decisions.
+- ▶ Timing- ensure regular engagement and timely communication through various channels over the project lifecycle. - Inclusivity- demonstrate an understanding for the regional context and ensure all stakeholders are provided with open and accessible engagement opportunities. - ▶ Transparency encourage a diverse range of views and opinions and ensure that this feedback is accurately captured and considered throughout the project lifecycle. - ▶ Equitability ensure relevant groups are included in the conversation with recognition of those voices that may not often be readily heard.
+This may include traditional owners, people with disabilities, youth and the elderly. - ▶ Accessibility- encourage engagement and participation of different socio-economic groups in the community. - ▶ Materiality- focus on identifying and addressing the issues that matter most to stakeholders. - Responsiveness- demonstrate how engagement has influenced project considerations or decisions.

-4.2 Alignment with IAP2 public participation spectrum
+3.2 Alignment with IAP2 public participation spectrum

 Inland Rail is committed to active engagement in accordance with the International Association for Public Participation (IAP2) spectrum.
+ARTC is committed to engaging with local communities along the proposed alignment openly and in a collaborative manner and will aim to collaborate on project outcomes wherever feasible.

 The IAP2 spectrum and core values helps organisations, decision makers and practitioners make better decisions, which reflect the interests and concerns of potentially affected people and entities.
-The IAP2 notes: "Public participation' means to involve those who are affected by a decision in the decision-making process.
-It promotes sustainable decisions by providing participants with the information they need to be involved in a meaningful way, and it communicates to participants how their input affects the decision".
+The IAP2 notes:

+"Public participation means to involve those who are affected by a decision in the decision-making process.
+It promotes sustainable decisions by providing participants with the information they need to be involved in a meaningful way, and it communicates to participants how their input affects the decision."

 The IAP2 spectrum for public participation is an informative tool to help clarify the role of the public (or community) in planning and decision-making.
 The IAP2 spectrum allows for the setting of appropriate goals, expectations and activities.
 It also assists in better understanding community and project outcomes.

-'Consultation' for the purpose of this strategy is defined as any element of public participation, or combination of elements, outlined below:
+For the purpose of this plan, consultation is defined as any element of public participation, or combination of elements, as outlined in Figure 2 below.

-Figure 2 - IAP2 Spectrum of Public Participation
+Figure 2: IAP2 Spectrum of Public Participation